yakworks/gorm-tools/README.md

 ## Fast Data Binder & Batch Insert/Update

-We process millions of transactions per day and needed better bniding performance.
+We process millions of transactions per day and needed more performant binding performance.

 ### Goals